Tonexus/halt/docs/algebraic_data_types.md

 Any implicitly labeled singleton type is equivalent to its constituent type.
-In other words, the types `A`, `(A)`, `(_1: A)`, `[A]`, and `[_1: A]` are all equivalent, and may be treated as the type `A`.
+In other words, the types `A`, `(A)`, `(_1: A)`, `[A]`, and `[_1: A]` are all equivalent, and whose fields may be accessed as type `A`.
 An interesting implication of canonicalization is that every function is an arity-1 function with its sole parameter being a tuple.
-Furthermore, parentheses and square brackets can be naturally used for both grouping expressions and for constructing products and sums, as the expression `[10 + (5 + 5)]` is equivalent to `[10 + 10]`, which is equivalent to `20`.
+Furthermore, parentheses and square brackets can both be naturally used for both grouping expressions and for constructing product and sum values, as the expression `[10 + (5 + 5)]` is of type `[(U32)]`, which is equivalent to `U32`.

 #### Automatic conversion of sums